The Territorial Dispute Over Dokdo

 Years later in 1966, the Japanese Foreign Ministry produced an extensive study on the history of the island.
 This study, Takeshima no rekishi chirigakuteki kenkyu (An Historical and Geographical Study of Takeshima), was authored by a Foreign Ministry researcher by the name of Kawakami Kenzo.
 The Foreign Ministry of Japan has since used Kawakami´s research as the Government of Japan´s basis for its claim to sovereignty over Dokdo.
 Kawakami attempted to show that Koreans were not aware of the existence of the island.
 He asserted that the island that Koreans cite in their Choson Dynasty (1392-1910) documents as Dokdo simply does not exist.
 He also states that Dokdo is not visible from Ullungdo and that Koreans did not have adequate navigation skills (until the late 1800s, when Japanese people taught the Koreans proper sea navigation) to reach Dokdo by boat, and therefore Koreans could not possibly have been aware of the island.
 This is a very interesting assertion, since Koreans travelled by boat from all points on Korea´s east coast to Ullung Island, but (according to Kawakami) somehow could not make the much shorter trip from Ullungdo to Dokdo.

 Based on the above precedents, Japan still declares Dokdo to be within its territorial boundaries.
 The Japanese still consider their 1905 incorporation of Dokdo into the Japanese territorial sphere as legally binding.
+The 1905 claim is probably the Japanese Foreign Ministry's most solid claim to Dokdo.
+However, it is as if they no longer care for it.
 They also believe that previous opinions of occupation authorities were made null and void by the 1952 peace treaty.
 Since 1954, the government of Japan has been inviting the Koreans to take the issue before the International Court of Justice.
 The Koreans have consistently refused, stating that Dokdo is not a disputed territory, but simply Korean territory.

 To this day Dokdo is on Japanese registers as a part of Goka Village, Oki-gun, Shimane Prefecture.
 The Japanese government has even allowed their citizens to declare themselves residents of the islets.